fastenhealth/policy/15-ids_policy.md

 # 15. IDS Policy

-In order to preserve the integrity of data that Luma stores, processes, or transmits for Customers, Luma implements strong intrusion detection tools and policies to proactively track and retroactively investigate unauthorized access.
-Luma currently utilizes [AWS' GuardDuty](https://aws.amazon.com/guardduty/) to track file system integrity, monitor log data, and detect rootkit access.
+In order to preserve the integrity of data that Fasten stores, processes, or transmits for Customers, Fasten implements strong intrusion detection tools and policies to proactively track and retroactively investigate unauthorized access.
+Fasten currently utilizes [AWS' GuardDuty](https://aws.amazon.com/guardduty/) to track file system integrity, monitor log data, and detect rootkit access.

 ## 15.1 Applicable Standards